 *Lectionary—For Episcopalians, this app is well worth the 99 cent price tag.
 Read and pray with the Collect and scripture lessons for the Daily Office and the upcoming Sunday service.

-http://frtim.wordpress.com/ Clergy Family Confidential: Findin God in Domestic Chaos is written by Fr.
-Tim Schenck, an Episcopal priest who lives with his wife, two sons and dog and provides lots of comical material for his lighthearted blog.
+http://www.clergyconfidential.com/ Clergy Family Confidential: Findin God in Domestic Chaos is written by Fr.
+Tim Schenck, an Episcopal priest who lives with his wife, two sons a ferret and a dog and provides lots of comical material for his lighthearted blog.